zahin1018/siuehaseasd/README.md

 | file_embed_footer_text     | Any string, max 2048 characters | The footer text of the file embed                                                                                              |
 | file_embed_footer_icon     | Any URL to a PNG or JPG file    | The footer icon of the file embed                                                                                              |
 | validate_session           | `true` or `false`               | If requests containing a invalid session id or one that isn't matching the uuid/ign of the minecraft account should be blocked |

-### If everything works for you please ⭐ this repo to support it ❤️

 # DISCLAIMER
 **I am not responsible for any damage caused by this program.
 This is for educational purposes only.
 Use at your own risk.**